Supplier Verification

 What should you do next?

-To avoid falling into a non-compliant status, it’s imperative to ensure documents are always kept up to date.
+To avoid falling into a non-compliant status, it is imperative to ensure that your documents are always kept up to date.

 (N.B.
 The image below is an example and not a real company.)